houssemeddineammari/Angular-Echarts_Tuto/README.md

+#The Output of the project is shown in the attached png file in the project

 # Echarts for Angular Charts using ngx-echarts

  the ngx-echarts package module is exclusively customized for Angular projects which can be used to build echart library-based charts in a react application using an Angular framework.